-In this mode, STOP mode is released by setting the STOP pin high or setting the STOP5 to STOP2 pin input which is enabled by STOPCR.
+In this mode, STOP mode is released by setting the STOP pin high or detecting high or low edge input for the STOP5 to STOP2 pins which are enabled by STOPCR.
 This mode is used for capacitor backup when the main power supply is cut off and long term battery backup.

-Even if an instruction for starting STOP mode is executed while STOP pin input is high or STOP5 to STOP2 input is low, STOP mode does not start but instead the warm-up sequence starts immediately.
-Thus, to start STOP mode in the level-sensitive release mode, it is necessary for the program to first confirm that the STOP pin input is low or STOP5 to STOP2 input is high.
+Even if an instruction for starting STOP mode is executed while STOP pin input is high, STOP mode does not start but instead the warm-up sequence starts immediately.
+Thus, to start STOP mode in the level-sensitive release mode, it is necessary for the program to first confirm that the STOP pin input is low.
 The following two methods can be used for confirmation.